davidruvolo51/shinyAppTutorials/Internal-Links/README.md

 Creating hrefs to tabs in shiny is tricky as the href in `<a href='target-page'>...</a>` generates new links on each `runApp()`.
 To accomplish this, you must target the `value` in `tabPanel()` using javascript.

-Read more about this app [davidruvolo51.github.io/pages/shinytutorials/tutorials/internal-links-b.html](https://davidruvolo51.github.io/pages/shinytutorials/tutorials/internal-links-b.html).
+Read more about this app here: [davidruvolo51.github.io/shinytutorials/tutorials/internal-links-b/](https://davidruvolo51.github.io/shinytutorials/tutorials/internal-links-b/).

 ### How can I run this app?